robtweed/qewd-jsdb/IRIS.md

 Once you're into the container's shell, type:

-        cd /ISC/qewd-example
+        cd /ISC/qewd-jsdb
         npm install

-You're now ready to start the QEWD Application
+When it completes, you're ready to start QEWD-JSdb

-# Start the QEWD Application
+# Starting QEWD-JSdb

-Each time you want to start the QEWD application, first make sure you're in the IRIS container's shell and in the */ISC/qewd-example* directory.
+Each time you want to start QEWD-JSdb, first make sure you're in the IRIS container's shell (using the root user as shown previously), and in the */ISC/qewd-jsdb* directory, ie:

+        sudo docker exec --user="root" -it qewd-iris bash

+and once in the Container's shell:

-        cd /ISC/qewd-example
+        cd /ISC/qewd-jsdb

 Then, start the QEWD Application by typing: